-(a) Each printed circuit board shall be identifiable by some sort of name (or number) and revision level;

-(b) The top assembly revision level of the printed circuit board shall be identifiable.
-If track cuts and/or patch wires are added to the printed circuit board, then a new revision number or level must be assigned to the assembly; and

-(c) Manufacturers shall ensure that circuit board assemblies, used in their Player Terminals, conform functionally to the documentation and the certified versions of those printed circuit boards that were evaluated and certified by the Independent Testing Laboratory.
+- (a) Each printed circuit board shall be identifiable by some sort of name (or number) and revision level; - (b) The top assembly revision level of the printed circuit board shall be identifiable.
+If track cuts and/or patch wires are added to the printed circuit board, then a new revision number or level must be assigned to the assembly; and - (c) Manufacturers shall ensure that circuit board assemblies, used in their Player Terminals, conform functionally to the documentation and the certified versions of those printed circuit boards that were evaluated and certified by the Independent Testing Laboratory.

 325:85-15-26.
-Mechanical devices used for displaying game outcomes attempt to interfere with the correct operation of that device.
-If a reel or wheel is not in the position it is supposed to be in, an error condition must be generated and reported to the on-line system;.
+Mechanical devices used for displaying game outcomes

+Electro-mechanically controlled display devices, such as reels or wheels, shall have a sufficiently closed loop of control so as to enable the software to detect a malfunction, or an attempt to interfere with the correct operation of that device.
+If a reel or wheel is not in the position it is supposed to be in, an error condition must be generated and reported to the on-line system;